Fyrestar/Material-Plugins/README.md

 Since `onBeforeRender` is calling a empty function by default anyway this won't add more overhead, being on the prototype just 1 object shared globally.

-**If you use post-processing or otherwise call renderer.render() more than once per frame set THREE.MaterialCallback.auto = false; and call THREE.MaterialCallback.frame(); whenever your actual loop starts.**
+**If you use post-processing or otherwise call renderer.render() more than once per frame set `THREE.MaterialCallback.auto = false;` and call `THREE.MaterialCallback.frame();` whenever your actual app loop starts.**

-For the actual callback where you pass the property stored in a mesh or material instance to the program you create a onBeforeCompile callback with an object instead a function that contains the callbacks.
+For the actual callback where you pass the property stored in a mesh or material instance to the program you create a `onBeforeCompile` callback with an object instead a function that contains the callbacks.

  - **frame** is called every frame (notice the bold paragraph above in order for this being every app frame rather than render call)
  - **render** is called before a mesh is rendered, here you update the uniforms